 Indoor cultivation (in any building but a greenhouse) and outdoor cultivation for commercial purposes will continue to be prohibited in the unincorporated County.
 The ordinance will also establish setbacks from specified land uses, including residential areas, performance standards for such operations, and a process for the review of license applications.
+With regard to cultivation for medical and personal use, the ordinance exempts specific types of non-commercial cultivation from the licensing requirement, in a manner consistent with State Law.
 See Attachment A for the draft proposed ordinance.